-If gardening is your hobby, you can make use of leftover paint in the most creative manner by color coding the gardening pots.
+If gardening is your hobby, you can make use of leftover paint in the most creative manner by color coding the gardening pots to go along with your garden furniture similar to this teak daybed outdoor collection.
 This will allow you to visually remember which pot contains which plant.
 While you might have other markers in place, painting the pot can help you identify the plant with extreme ease.

 When you’re going to paint the pot, it is a good idea to opt to treat the pot with some seal or varnish as well.
 This will ensure that the paint doesn’t start to have any problems and will not wash off from the pots.
 Moreover, it will also ensure that the result you get from using the paint is great.
 As you might be aware, any paint job relies on the surface you’re using and by treating the surface, you can ensure a smoother, better coverage as pots can be a bit porous.

 If you’re not interested in color coding the pots, let your creative side shine.
 Use bits and splashes of different paint to color the pots in a variety of different colors.
 They will be more visually attractive and the pots will look lovely, no matter where you place them.
 This is a good trick to use, particularly if you are planning on making use of the pot indoors or in an area where you already have a certain color scheme or theme in place.